mtom92/Chicago-Canvas-Lab/README.md

 3b.
 Make listeners (put them in the global scope) on the arrow keys to move the chartreuse ball around based on user input (by calling methods in the object)

+# BONUS

+Anything below this is completely BONUS!
+If you got this far, take a second to celebrate!

+### Bonus Ball Goals

-3c. **Big important goal:** as the ball quickly moves around the canvas, it should "erase" the checkerboard squares, by which I mean restoring the canvas to its original background-color.
+3c.
+As the ball quickly moves around the canvas, it should "erase" the checkerboard squares, by which I mean restoring the canvas to its original background-color.

 ---

-> Intermission: if you got this far, you're doing great!
+> Intermission: if you got this far, you're doing amazing!

 ---